- 1970-01-01 - 1992-12-31 (Creation)

 Record of incidents, major and minor, occurring at Nyandi Training Centre.
 There were separate books for each client.

-PLEASE NOTE: the listing of Behaviour Monitoring Booklets is not publicly accessible to protect the confidentiality of persons identified in the file titles.
+PLEASE NOTE: the listing of Behaviour Monitoring Booklets in Cons5421 is not publicly accessible to protect the confidentiality of persons identified in the file titles.